cytor67/ToastySMD/README.md

 PS put the BOM.CSV into LSCS Bom Tool to make component ordering quick and easy Total component cost is £24.15 plus when you order your Toasty SMD PCB please select ENIG-RoHs

+I should mention this my first time doing a PCB design so please check everything before ordering and please help me make this project even better :)